qTox/qTox/doc/user_manual_en.md

 * _Playback device:_ Select the device qTox should use for all audio output (notifications, calls,..).
 * _Playback:_ Here you can adjust the playback volume to your needs.
 * _Capture device:_ Select the device qTox should use for audio input in calls.
 * _Microphone:_ Set the input volume of your microphone with this slider.
-When you are talking normaly, the the display should be in the green range.<!-- TODO: better wording-->
+When you are talking normaly, the display should be in the green range.
 * _Filter audio_ If enabled, qTox will try to remove noise and echo from your audio input.

 #### Video Settings